Haptigation-Student-Project/Documentation/docs/General Info/team-organisation.md

 # Team Organisation

-The Team will be working with a Scrumban(-like?)
-Framework to organize the work within the team.
+The Team will be working with a Scrumban Framework to organize the work within the team.
 Unlike pure Scrum, this will allow us to more flexibly work on our project and lower the overhead of regular meetings.

 We still want to work within sprint timeframes so we can better measure and document process, as documentation will be part of our final grade.
 These sprints will not have a defined goal, again to keep flexible in the context of a university project.
 ## Meetings